Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

 For this loss function, we consider two types of training dynamics.
 The first is gradient flow,

 which provides a continuous-time perspective on optimization.
-The second is implicit gradient descent (IGD),
+The second is implicit gradient descent (IGD), which we disscuss in detail in \cref{sec:IGD PINN},

 where \(\eta\) is the step size.
 As introduced in~\cite{IGD}, IGD enjoys greater stability compared to standard gradient descent and is particularly well-suited for multi-scale problems.
-We now establish convergence results for both of these dynamics under coercivity.
-The proof of the following proposition is provided in \cref{sec:proof convergence under coer}. \begin{proposition}[Convergence under coercive loss] If \(\mathcal{J}(\theta)\) is coercive in \(\theta\), then the following results hold.
+We now establish convergence results for both dynamics under coercivity.
+The proof of the following proposition is provided in \cref{sec:proof convergence under coer}. \begin{proposition}[Convergence under coercivity] Suppose $\mathcal{J}(\theta)$ is coercive in $\theta$.
+Then: